e2eSolutionArchitect/academy/masterclass/Azure-AI-ML-masterclass/readme.md

 - The program is divided into two major modules.
 1. Role-based Training 2.
 Certification focussed Training
 - Primarily teaching classes will be conducted via Online mode.
 - There will be in-person meetups & meetings for the project presentation and other technical guidance & socialization purposes.
 The schedule will be shared during the program.
-- It is a 3-month program.
-2 days a week .
-2 hrs per session.
+- It is a 3-month program. :alarm_clock: ***2 days a week .
+2 hrs per session***.
 Total 48+2 Hours in 12 Weeks.
 Final 2 Hours session is for Career guidance, Interview guidance
 - Candidates will be given assignments and project work to complete within the timeline.
 - The program is not a traditional ppt session.
 It is Learn > Build > Get Feedback and Repeat.
 - Every candidate will have hands-on experience in building industry-standard solutions by collaborating with team members.